Erebus54/Ontario-Covid19-Tracker-Dashboard/README.md

 Website
 -------
-The app is currently deployed [here](https://patrickschnurbusch.shinyapps.io/ON_Dashboard/)
+The app is currently deployed at shinyapps.io, you can assess the app [here](https://patrickschnurbusch.shinyapps.io/ON_Dashboard/)

 Setup
 =====